 Best Schools for Highly Paid Forestry Graduates in the Rocky Mountains Region

-While working on their bachelor's, forestry majors at University of Montana accumulate an average of around $21,827 in student debt.
+While working on their bachelor's, forestry majors at UM accumulate an average of around $21,827 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $197.Request Information

-After completing their bachelor's degree, forestry graduates from Idaho carry an average student debtload of $26,003.
+Forestry majors at U of I take out an average of $26,003 in student loans while working on their bachelor's degree.
 The average monthly payment of a loan this size is about $275, assuming that the borrower is on a 10-year repayment plan.Request Information

 Utah State University earned the #2 spot in our 2021 rankings.
-Located in the city of Logan, USU is a public college with a fairly large student population.Request Information
+Located in the city of Logan, USU is a public college with a very large student population.Request Information

 Colorado State University - Fort Collins earned the #3 spot in our 2021 rankings.
-Located in the city of Fort Collins, Colorado State is a public school with a very large student population.
+Located in the medium-sized city of Fort Collins, Colorado State is a public college with a fairly large student population.
 Upon graduating with a bachelor's degree, forestry majors make an average salary of $32,200.

 The average amount in student loans that forestry majors at Colorado State take out while working on their bachelor's is $21,172.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $247.Request Information

 Explore the best forestry schools for a specific state in the Rocky Mountains region.

 Rankings in Majors Related to Forestry

 One of 5 majors within the Natural Resources & Conservation area of study, Forestry has other similar majors worth exploring.